johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 	>**Note:** Modifying **Internet Explorer Enhanced Security** configurations is not good practice and is only for the purpose of this particular lab.
 The correct approach should be to download the files locally and then copy them to a shared folder or directly to the VM.

 1. This lab uses the **AdventureWorks** database.
 Open an **Internet Explorer** browser and go to <http://msftdbprodsamples.codeplex.com/> to download  the **SQL Server 2012** sample databases.
 Once on the page click SQL Server 2012 DW and then download Adventure Works 2012 Data File.

-1. Download the file to F:\Data.
+Download the file to F:\Data.

 1. Right click the database file and open the properties.
 Click **unblock**.

-1. In the explorer, open the data disk and create the folder _Data_.
-Make sure you have write access to that folder.

-1. Open the logs disk and create the folder _Logs_.
-Make sure you have write access to that folder.

-1. Copy the database mdf file from the location you have installed it in the folder Data in the data disk.
-To do this, open the folder where you downloaded **AdventureWorks** and paste it in the data disk.

 1. Add the **AdventureWorks** sample database to your SQL Server.
 To do this, in the **SQL Server Management Studio**, locate your SQL Server instance node and expand it.
 Right click the **Databases** folder and select **Attach**.